 Sustainability During COVID-19

-From the earliest stage of its investment process, to design, procurement, construction, operations and redevelopment or divestment, sustainability targets will be embedded in policies, processes, best practices, and key performance indicators of its business operations.
+From the earliest stage of investment process, to design, procurement, construction, operations and redevelopment or divestment, sustainability targets will be embedded in policies, processes, best practices, and key performance indicators of its business operations.

-2. Strengthen Innovation and Collaboration to Drive Sustainability
+2. Strengthen innovation and collaboration to drive sustainability

 CapitaLand will continue to source globally for new ideas and technologies to meet its sustainability ambitions and work with like-minded partners to create shared values.

-This allows CapitaLand to track critical performance and progress in water usage, waste management, energy consumption, carbon emission and health & safety.
+This allows CapitaLand to track critical performance and progress in water usage, waste management, energy consumption, carbon emission, and health and safety.
 These measurements along with social indicators are key to driving performance improvement across its operating properties and development projects.

-4. Monitor and Report to Ensure Transparency
+4. Monitor and report progress to ensure transparency

 Push Boundaries of Change